9 Things that Fascinated me in South Korea 8 Years Ago

 3. Urban Architecture.

-After visiting many cities in the US and Canada, I can tell that the South Korean urban architecture has been greatly influenced by the western world, especially the United States.
+After visiting many cities in the US and Canada, I can tell that South Korean urban architecture has been greatly influenced by the Western world, especially the United States.

-Yet it maintains its own style, less formal and rough comparing to the American cityscapes.
+Yet it maintains its own style, less formal and rough compared to the American cityscapes.

-I always wonder how come this high-tech architecture co-exist with awful webs of electrical and telecom wires.
+I always wonder how this high-tech architecture co-exists with awful webs of electrical and telecom wires.
 I took the next two pictures almost from the same place.

-Prime view on the city from the top.
+Prime view of the city from the top.

 4. Preservation of Cultural Heritage.